harizkrisha/transcript_scraper/README.md

 ---

-## 📜 License
+## 📜 Credits

+This project was developed by:
-MIT © Hariz Krisha Muhammad
+- Hariz Krisha Muhammad
+   - email: harizkrisha@gmail.com
+   - github: harizkrisha

+Additionally, this project was heavily inspired by the works of:
+- NailFaaz
+   - Email: nailfaaz2004@gmail.com
+   - GitHub: Nailfaaz